The Douglas B-18 and B-23 Book Review

 None of these nitpicks, however, detracts from this splendid study’s overall excellence.
 The Douglas B-18 and B-23: America’s Forsaken Warriors easily supplants all previous B-18 and B-23 coverage.
 I savored every page.

 A personal note: before deploying to England during WWII, my Dad served as a base photographer at Jacksonville AAB – Imeson Field, Jacksonville FL – in 1942.
 And as a kid, I recall perusing pages of B-18As and O-47s in his personal album.
 Those long-lost shots proved an indelible introduction to both aircraft – and forged my fascination with Douglas’ “Forsaken Warriors”.

-My sincere thanks to Specialty Press for this review sample!
+With thanks to Specialty Press for the review copy.